TITLE 11 LABOR AND WORKERS COMPENSATION

 [11.3.300.324 NMAC - Rp, 11.3.300.324 NMAC, 11/1/2018]

-A. The department shall use the process set forth herein to evaluate disputes of overpayments paid under the Trade Acts, the Trade Adjustment Assistance (TAA), Trade Readjustment Assistance (TRA), Federal Extended Benefits, or any enacted federal extension program under the following circumstances:
+A. Trade acts or any enacted federal extension program overpayment waivers: The department shall use the process set forth in this subsection to evaluate disputes of overpayments paid under the Trade Acts, the Trade Adjustment Assistance (TAA), Trade Readjustment Assistance (TRA), Federal Extended Benefits, or any enacted federal extension program under the following circumstances:

 (1) When a decision of the department results in an overpayment, an appealable determination will be sent to the claimant.
 The claimant may file an appeal no later than 15 days from the date of the determination in accordance with 11.3.500 NMAC.